 Columbia is the only highly ranked full-time MBA program with a January class start in addition to its regular September cohort.
 The school is fourth behind HBS, Stanford and Wharton for the number of applications received every year for both full-time MBA cohorts.
 The school, which sends out interview invites and admission decisions on a rolling basis, has set an early decision deadline of Oct.
 4th (which is also the deadline for its January 2020 class start) and a final regular deadline of April 10th.
 But if you want to qualify for a merit scholarship, you would need to apply by Jan.
 3, 2020 (see Columbia 2019-2020 MBA Deadlines for specific advice on how to apply and answer the school’s new essay questions).

 The University of Virginia’s Darden School of Business, meantime, has so far posted the earliest deadline–for its early action round.
 The deadline is a day ahead of HBS on Sept.
 3rd.
 A major benefit of applying that early to Darden is that you don’t have to be invited to an admissions interview.
 Instead, you are able to get one without an invite.
 That is also true for early action candidates at Duke Fuqua during the school’s open interview period from Sept.
 11 to Oct.
-9th and at Kellogg and Tuck for all applicants.
+9th and at Kellogg, Tuck and Vanderbilt for all applicants.
 Darden’s open interview schedule is between mid-July through the end of September.

 It’s always wise to follow the links to the web pages of the school’s admissions office.
 It’s often possible that there could be slight changes in the dates, or greater detail.
 If you are an international student or a candidate who needs scholarship money, you are at an advantage in applying earlier to give you time to get a student visa and when little of the scholarship grants have been doled out.
 And if you are applying as a Consortium candidate, you also can’t wait until the later rounds.
+Some schools, including Dartmouth College’s Tuck School, have different deadlines entirely for Consortium candidates.
+The normal round one deadline at Tuck this year is Oct.
+7th but if you are applying under the Consortium it’s Oct.
+15th.

 APPLY AS EARLY AS YOU CAN BUT NOT UNTIL YOU HAVE DONE THE BEST JOB POSSIBLE